 Student Council representatives are elected by their class in the spring preceding their governing school year.
 As an elected representative, the primary responsibility is to bring the views and concerns of your class to the council meeting.
 At the council meeting you must make decisions based on your wisdom and judgment of the situation as well as the views and concerns of the class.
 Once a council decision has been made, it is the responsibility of the representative to support the decision, keeping in mind that whatever is adopted by a council could, however, be changed at a later date.
 Meetings are held at the beginning of each month.

-Teens Against Tobacco Use is an organization that focuses on educating student about the dangers of tobacco and vaping use.
-Members work on creating educational lessons and then go teach these lessons to the 5th grade students in our district.
+Anti-NicoTEENS is a group that focuses on educating student about the dangers of tobacco, nicotine and vaping.
+Members work on creating educational lessons and teach these lessons to the 5th grade students in our district.
 Meetings are held on Wednesday mornings at 7:35 AM in room 205.
 Listen to announcements for upcoming meetings and events!
 Everyone is welcome!
+Website

 The Brandon Valley High School Trap team is open to students in grades 6-12th grade, as long as they have completed a gun safety course.
 One of the largest teams in the state, we complete on Tuesday and Thursday nights at Garretson Sportsmen’s Club from 4:30 – 7:00.
 The season runs from the first week in April through the last week in May.
 Contact Justin Lovrien (Justin.Lovrien@k12.sd.us) with any questions!